imixs/imixs-cloud/README.md

-## The Configuration Directory
+## Infrastructure as Code

-The complete infrastructure of a _Imixs-Cloud_ environment is described in one central configuration directory.
-The _Configuration Directory_ can be synchronized with a code repository like Git.
-This makes it easy to role back changes if something went wrong.
+The complete infrastructure of a *Imixs-Cloud* environment is described in one central configuration directory.
+The *Configuration Directory* can be synchronized with a code repository like Git.
+This concept is also known as *Infrastructure as Code* and makes it easy to role back changes if something went wrong.
 You can always start with a new environment by just [forking this Github repository](./doc/GIT.md).

 	$ git clone https://github.com/imixs/imixs-cloud.git && rm -rf imixs-cloud/.git/